The Linguistics Track has two options:

 (at least 1 of which must be in linguistics)

 Courses in Linguistics include any course in the Linguistics Department, or a course on a Linguistics topic in another department.
-For the other three courses, any course in Linguistics or in the Supplement to the Related Field Requirement (available upon request from the Department) will do.
+For the other three courses, any course in Linguistics or in a Related Field (e.g. Philosophy of the Mind; Neurobiology of Behavior) will do.
 Alternatives outside of this domain must be approved by the Head Tutor.

 Required tutorials (3 half-courses)